AndreaLVR/CAST/README.md

 > **⚠️ Note on Benchmarking Methodology:**
 >
-> 1.  **Compression Ratio (Table 1):** Measured using **Rust Native** to strictly isolate the algorithmic efficiency of the structural transformation.
+> 1.  **Compression Ratio (Table 1):** Measured using the **Native mode** to strictly isolate the algorithmic efficiency of the structural transformation.
 > 2.  **Throughput & Speedup (Table 2):** Evaluates the **CAST Pipeline (using 7-Zip)** against the **Standard 7-Zip Baseline**.
 >       * This ensures a strictly fair comparison: both pipelines use the **exact same backend encoder binary** (7-Zip/LZMA2) and threading model.
 The observed speedup is attributable solely to the entropy reduction achieved by CAST's pre-processing.
 >       * **Extended Dataset:** This suite includes **additional large-scale datasets** (e.g., >500 MB) tested exclusively in this mode to demonstrate the pipeline's scalability under heavy load conditions.

 ### 1. Algorithmic Efficiency (Compression Ratio)
 *Objective: Validate the mathematical efficiency of the structural transformation.*

 The table below compares **CAST (Rust Native)** against state-of-the-art compressors at their maximum settings.
-As shown, CAST demonstrates superior density **on structured inputs**, often delivering significantly faster encoding times due to reduced backend complexity.<br> **Conversely, on unstructured or high-entropy data where no clear pattern can be inferred, the algorithm automatically falls back to standard compression, yielding neutral or slightly worse results.**
+As shown, CAST demonstrates superior density **on structured and semi-structured inputs**, often delivering significantly faster encoding times due to reduced backend complexity.<br> **Conversely, on unstructured or high-entropy data where no clear pattern can be inferred, the algorithm automatically falls back to standard compression, yielding neutral or slightly worse results.**
 > **⚖️ Fair Comparison Methodology:**
 > To ensure a strictly fair comparison, all tests in this section were restricted to **single-threaded, monolithic execution** (loading the full dataset into memory), effectively isolating pure algorithmic efficiency from parallelization gains.
 > * **LZMA2 Parity:** The exact same configuration (Preset 9 Extreme, 128 MB Dictionary) was used for both the standalone LZMA2 competitor and the CAST backend.